 In New Jersey, there are set guidelines for how much child support is to be paid.
 Recently, the length of time a parent is financially responsible for their child was extended to potentially include college-aged children.

-At McGuire, Aziz & Associates, we know that even with these guidelines in place, this process can be murky.
+At the Law Offices Of Michael P. McGuire LLC, we know that even with these guidelines in place, this process can be murky.
 We are here to guide you through the steps to ensure that your child receives the child support needed to maintain their lifestyle and well-being.

 The Factors That Impact Child Support

 The state guidelines are just that – guidelines.
 There may be compelling reasons to deviate slightly or significantly from the guidelines.
 We can help you assess whether a deviation is warranted.
 We can also assess when a modification to an existing child support plan is in order.